cloud-ark/kubeplus/README.md

 It consists of a Kubernetes Operator that enables Platform Engineering teams to create new Kubernetes CRDs wrapping Helm charts with policies and monitoring controls.
 Platform Engineering teams are able to offer a SaaS like experience for any application stack packaged as a Helm chart with this.
 It enables them to create a Helm release per tenant with tenant isolation, tenant level policy and tenant level consumption tracking.

 Here are primary use cases of KubePlus:
--Enterprise platform engineering teams delivering software stack as a service to their internal clients.
+- Enterprise platform engineering teams delivering software stack as a service to their internal clients.
--ISVs delivering managed service for their software on any managed Kubernetes service on public clouds.
+- ISVs delivering managed service for their software on any managed Kubernetes service on public clouds.
--ISVs accelerate building multi-tenant SaaS for their software on Kubernetes.
+- ISVs accelerate building multi-tenant SaaS for their software on Kubernetes.

 ## KubePlus components